Frozenbyte as an employer

 - Sample codes of your projects if possible (preferably with an out of the box working executable)

-If you are applying for entry-level or junior positions, we will send you a sample programming task, which will be evaluated by our Lead / Senior Programmers.
+Usually we will send all applicants a sample programming task, which will be evaluated by our Lead / Senior Programmers.
 Getting the sample programming task done isn’t automatic approval for getting the interview.
 Please note that we cannot give a deep analysis on what was good or bad in your sample programming task since we get quite a lot of them.

 QA is all about testing, testing and testing.
 QA applicants need to be ready for this and be able to handle playing through the same parts over and over again without losing their focus.
 QA is not just about finding bugs, but also figuring out exactly how to reproduce them and what causes them – and for this, it usually helps quite a bit to have a solid gaming background.
 QA applicants don’t necessarily need to have previous work experience, but they are required to have lots of gaming experience.